openziti/ziti-doc/docusaurus/docs/reference/30-configuration/router.md

       mode: host
 ```

 If tunnel is enabled at the time the router is created then its configuration may be changed and will take effect when the router is restarted.
-For example, this configures the router's tunnel to transparently proxy all services authorized by Dial Service Policy, reverse proxy all services authorized by Bind Service Policy, and provide a nameserver
+For example, this configures the router's tunnel to transparently proxy all services authorized by Dial Service Policy and provide a nameserver.
+This mode also enables the reverse proxy features of `host` mode.

 ```yaml
 listeners: